wanghaisheng/responsive-landing-page-starter/content/blog/en/2021-goals-level-up-your-vocabulary-with-vonage-and-n8n.md

 outdated: false
 replacement_url: ""
 ---
-# 2021 Goals: Level Up Your Vocabulary With Vonage and n8n

 Let's be honest.
 Learning new languages is challenging.
 Paradoxically it becomes even more challenging when you choose it as a part of your new year resolution.
 If your language learning apps lack current and technical vocabulary, this tutorial might hit the right nerve and transform your goals into reality.

 You'll learn how to automate sending vocabulary through Vonage.
 Prior programming knowledge is not required to build the solution: [n8n](https://n8n.io/) provides a visual workflow designer.